El Santa: Geography

-El-Santa is located in the center of the Nile Delta.
-The old town overlooks the Bahr Shebeen canal to the east and is bordered by branches of this waterway.
-Manshat El-Santa is located approximately 1.5 km from the town center and is situated around the railway line.
-The terrain is flat, composed of dark alluvial clay from Nile silt, slightly elevated from surrounding agricultural land, and slopes gently from south to north.
-El-Santa has a warm climate in winter and is hot in summer, with relatively moderate conditions year-round.
-It is part of the central arid region, where average annual rainfall ranges between 25 mm and 100 mm.
+El-Santa is located in the center of the Nile Delta, occupying flat terrain composed of dark alluvial clay deposited by Nile silt.
+The land is slightly elevated relative to the surrounding agricultural areas and slopes gently from south to north.
+The old town overlooks the eastern branch of the Bahr Shebeen canal and is bordered by other waterways.
+The nearby district of Manshat El-Santa is situated approximately 1.5 kilometers from the town center, near the railway line.

+The city experiences a warm climate in winter and hot summers, with relatively moderate conditions throughout the year.
+It lies within Egypt’s central arid zone, where annual rainfall ranges between 25 mm and 100 mm.

-The area of the city grew significantly over the years: from 17.5 feddans in 1897 to 24.7 feddans in 1937, 28 feddans in 1947, 42.8 feddans in 1966, and 371 feddans by 1986—an increase of 767%.
-The city was estimated to cover 1.2 km² in 2007.
+El-Santa has seen substantial urban growth over time.
+Its area expanded from 17.5 feddans in 1897 to 24.7 feddans in 1937, 28 feddans in 1947, 42.8 feddans in 1966, and 371 feddans by 1986—representing a total increase of 767%.
+By 2007, the estimated area of the city reached 1.2 square kilometers.

-El-Santa District is bordered by El-Mahalla El-Kubra to the north, Zefta to the east, Tanta to the west, and Barkat El-Sabe District to the south.
+The El-Santa District is bordered by El-Mahalla El-Kubra to the north, Zefta to the east, Tanta to the west, and Barkat El-Sabe District to the south.